n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.paypal.md

+---
+title: PayPal node - n8n Documentation
+description: Documentation for the PayPal node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # PayPal

 [PayPal](https://paypal.com) is a digital payment service that supports online funds transfers and that customers can use when shopping online.